xdmushui/partner-center-sdk/develop/promotion-resources.md

 ## properties

-Properties for the promotion including the start date, end dates and tag information.
+Properties for the promotion including the start date, end dates, and tag information.

 | Property          | Type               | Description                                        |
 |-------------------|--------------------|----------------------------------------------------|